davidtwco/rfcs/text/0000-build-std/4-build-std-always.md

 the standard library will not change over time (e.g. new minimum versions of system packages or C toolchains, etc).

+Building the standard library crates in the sysroot without requiring `RUSTC_BOOTSTRAP` is intended for enabling the standard library to be built with a stable toolchain and stable compiler flags, despite that the standard library uses unstable features in its source code, not as a general mechanism for bypassing Rust's stability mechanisms.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives